tarak8535-ptl/DevOpsFlow-CICD-K8s/README.md

    - Kubernetes manifest application

 The workflow includes:
-- Separate jobs for backend and frontend components
+- Parallel execution of backend and frontend tests
 - Automatic deployment to staging for the staging branch
 - Manual approval required for production deployment
 - Artifact storage for test coverage reports